dovecot/documentation/docs/installation/sieve.md

 ## Prebuilt Binaries

 ::: tip
-This is the recommended way of installating Dovecot/Pigeonhole.
+This is the recommended way of installing Dovecot/Pigeonhole.
 :::

 Pigeonhole is the name of the project that adds support for the Sieve